dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-access.md

 It is possible to `ref` a model from another project in two ways:
 1. As a "project" dependency, via "cross-project `ref`" (a feature of dbt Cloud Enterprise)
-2. As a "package" dependency, whereby all source code from that project is installed into your own
+2. As a "package" dependency, whereby all source code from that project is installed into your own environment

 See ["Project Dependencies"](project-dependencies) for an explanation of the advantages of each approach.